 Trust Role - Legal Director

-Mark is a partner at Browne Jacobson solicitors.
-He specialises in property law, with considerable experience of arbitration and litigation to Court of Appeal level.
+Mark is a former partner and solicitor at Browne Jacobson solicitors.
+He now works as Project Lead and specialises in property law, with considerable experience of arbitration and litigation to Court of Appeal level.

 Mark was a founding trustee of the Torch multi-academy trust (now resigned).